Seoul City Guide

 Quick facts

-• Home to five grand Joseon-era palaces, including the iconic Gyeongbokgung.
+• Home to five grand Joseon-era palaces, including Gyeongbokgung, seamlessly integrated with a high-tech skyline.

 🏛️